 How are the rotations structured?

-The structure of rotations provides insight into the breadth and depth of clinical exposure you would receive in different specialties.
+The structure of clinical rotations provides insight into the breadth and depth of clinical exposure you would receive in different specialties.

 What is the ratio of supervision to autonomous work?